-At December 31, 2014, the recoverable amount of the Broadstreet CGU was determined to be \$3,400 as compared to the carrying value of \$5,287.
-As a result, for the year ended December 31, 2014, the Company recorded an impairment charge of \$1,887 (2013 - nil) against the carrying value of the allocated goodwill to the Broadstreet CGU.
+At December 31, 2015, the recoverable amount of the Healthcare CGU was determined to be nominal as compared to the carrying value of \$859.
+As a result, for the year ended December 31, 2015, the Company recorded an impairment charge of \$864 against the carrying value of the allocated goodwill to the Healthcare CGU.
+This has been presented under loss from discontinued operations in the consolidated statements of comprehensive income (loss) for the year ended December 31, 2015.
+Refer to note 25 for discontinued operation disclosures.